files-community/Website/src/routes/docs/configuring/replace-file-explorer/+page.md

+---
-# Replacing File Explorer with Files
+title: Replacing File Explorer with Files
+---

  Unlike other applications, Windows doesn't include a built in method for changing the default file manager.
 In order to work around this limitation, we developed a workaround that redirects File Explorer to open Files instead.